 Use of the wireless network requires compliance with the University's Wireless Access Policy.

-For general and guest wireless access, the ClarksonUniversity SSID is available with no authentication.
 A secure wireless network is also available for encrypted access, authenticated with your AD credentials.
-In some cases, use of ClarksonSecure will also provide elevated access to some on-campus resources.
+Use of this secure wireless network will connect you to your building's wired network, which provides access to on-campus resources, as well as the devices you have in your on-campus office or residence.
 Information on connecting to these networks can be found here:

 - Configuring Wireless Using iOS (iPhone/iPad/iPod)

 - Configuring Wireless Using OS X / macOS